The vote of thanks...why can't you just get it right?

 The introduction was extremely well-delivered and presented the guest speaker as just the right person to deliver this particular speech.

 The guest speaker held the audience’s attention like the expert speaker she is.
 Her ideas were refreshing.
 She was humorous and the audience could relate to her examples and analogies.
+It was clear that the organisers knew how to get the best out of a guest speaker.

 Then there was the vote of thanks speech.